 If you feel light-headed, dizzy, dry mouth or shallow of breath as you ascend a trail, stop, sit, put your head between your knees and acclimate.

 There are obviously tons of hiking to be had at Yellowstone National Park.

 Seeing Artist’s Point from every which way and vantage point.
 Trekking to the top of Mt.
 Washburn or down the canyons of the North Rim Trail.
 Taking the quick 1-mile journey to the upper observation deck of Grand Prismatic or continuing onto the Fairy Falls Trail with its wispy, fairy-like streams of water.

 There are LOTS of options.
 My favorite?
 Mystic Falls Trail.

 Starting at Biscuit Basin, it’s just under three miles to the 70-foot waterfall.
 And if you’re lucky, it’ll be EMPTY because the nearby Fairy Falls Trail and Grand Prismatic Overlook Trail get the bulk of the crowds.
 It’s short enough not to take up your whole day or even your whole afternoon.

 We were in and out in less than two hours, but it was a magical little unplanned side stop of our trip.
 Subjectively: this one felt easy, with a few places requiring a bit more careful footwork around rocks and slick surfaces the closer you get to the falls.

 The falls, duh.
 70-foot streams.
 Wildflowers.
 Majestic rocks.
 Take a mental snapshot.

 This is one of those relaxing, soothing, happy places you’ll want to pull up in your brain when “real life” back home gets a little crazy.

-Where to eat & drink after hiking Mystic Falls:
+Places to eat after hiking Mystic Falls: